If you have experienced any form of sexual violence, you may be feeling many things.

 Emergency Help

-• If you are in LSBU Halls of Residence, and you want help you can contact any member of Halls Staff or call Security.
+- If you are in LSBU Halls of Residence and you want help, you can contact any member of Halls Staff or call Security’s emergency number on 020 7815 6666.
+You can also use the SafeZone app to contact security on campus Download the app.

 Your Feelings

-It’s very common for a sexual violence to leave you with strong emotions.
+- It’s very common for sexual violence to leave you with strong emotions.

 No matter how bad you feel right now, it’s important to remember that you weren’t to blame for what happened.